-Viking player on Blair Walsh taunts: ‘It was a little nonsense’
+Blair Walsh’s claims of taunts from former Vikings teammates ‘nonsense,’ they say

-Some Minnesota players disputed that they taunted former kicker Blair Walsh during Friday's preseason game.
+Some Minnesota players dispute that they taunted former kicker Blair Walsh during Friday's preseason game.

 We now have some reaction from Minnesota players to one of the more interesting subplots of Friday’s Seahawks-Vikings game — new Seattle kicker Blair Walsh taunting the opposing sideline after his two 52-yard field goals in the third quarter.